Varun136/certified-aws-developer-associate-notes/2-aws-deep-dive/integration-and-messaging/3-kinesis.md

 ## Kinesis Firehose

-- Used for ETL, can load data into Redshift, S3, ElasticSearch etc.
+- Used for ETL, can load data into Redshift, S3, Amazonopensearch etc.
 - Fully managed, automatic scaling
 - Low latency (60 seconds)
 - Pay for the amount of data which goes through Firehose
+- No storage of data, therfore no replaying of data
+- Support automatic scaling

 ## SQS vs SNS vs Kinesis